 We ask you to commit to attending the same school at the same time each week for a whole school term.
 It is not possible to just take part in ad hoc sessions.
-You will need to attend one of our central training sessions and need to be willing to put some time into preparing for your sessions.
+You will need to attend one of our central training sessions and be willing to put some time into preparing for your sessions.

 Consistency and continuity is really important for the delivery of the tutoring to enable our pupils to achieve; you must be able to commit to attending every session before signing up to a programme.

 Please note that tutoring sessions usually take place after school or during the school day.
 There are occasional tutoring opportunities on Saturdays, but we do not run tutoring sessions in the evenings.
 Our programmes run during the school terms so there are no opportunities available over July and August.

 What will I be tutoring?

 If you are a maths tutor you will be covering the basic skills of maths including percentages, fractions, algebra and probability, among others.
 We have a range of workbooks which are tailored to the ability level of your pupil(s) and include all the answers and workings to support you.

 If you are an English tutor, we primarily look to focus on supporting pupils with their reading and writing skills.
 This could mean helping with spelling, punctuation and grammar, essay writing skills, reading comprehension, and more.
 We have a range of workbooks to support you with this.

 You can apply to become a volunteer tutor all year-round!
 The first step is to complete our online application form and if accepted, you will be invited to complete an enhanced DBS check and attend one of our training sessions.
 Following this you will be invited to sign up to a tutoring programme that suits your schedule.

 What's a DBS check?
 How do I get one?